Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_Deutsch.md

 - [Changer de langue: Français](/README/README_Français.md)
 - [言語を切り替える: 日本語](/README/README_日本語.md)

-It seems like you've referenced a file in a code-like format, and it's not clear what specific text you want to translate into German.
-If you could provide the specific text or content you'd like translated, I'd be happy to help!
-Additionally, if you'd like emojis included, please let me know where you'd like them placed or what kind of tone you're aiming for. 😊
+It seems that you are trying to reference a file that contains text, but you have not provided the actual text to be translated.
+Please provide the text you'd like to translate into German, and I'll be happy to assist you!
+Additionally, if you have specific emoji preferences, let me know so I can incorporate them into the translation. 😊